Jill Lindsey Harrison

 Research Interests

 In another recent project, my colleagues and I identified cultural challenges facing universities’ efforts to address environmental precarity through “engineering-for-development” (EfD) programs that train engineering students to help solve problems in developing communities, including pertaining to shelter, drinking water access, sanitation, and affordable energy.
-I conducted this NSF-funded research in collaboration with Shawhin Roudbari (Environmental Design, University of Colorado), Jessica Kaminsky (Engineering, University of Washington), Santina Contreras (Public Policy, University of Southern California), and Skye Niles (University of Colorado).
+I conducted this NSF-funded research in collaboration with Shawhin Roudbari (Environmental Design, University of Colorado), Jessica Kaminsky (Engineering, North Carolina State University), Santina Contreras (Public Policy, University of Southern California), and Skye Niles (University of Colorado).

 My recent research has been supported by the National Science Foundation, the American Council of Learned Societies, the American Philosophical Society, and the University of Colorado.